Suggested links

 • Spending excessive time obtaining, using, or recovering from the drug

 As a legal prescription drug frequently used for treating anxiety disorders, anyone from any walk of life can develop benzodiazepine addiction, prescription or not.
-This is why it’s critical to identify these signs as soon as possible.
+Therefore, it’s critical to identify signs of abuse or addiction as soon as possible.

 Benzodiazepine Withdrawal

-As is the case with most drug use, quitting a benzodiazepine can come with some brutal consequences.
-If you stop abruptly or “quit cold turkey,” you may experience an intense version of withdrawal symptoms.
+Additionally, if you are abusing benzodiazepines and stop abruptly or “quit cold turkey,” you may experience an intense version of these withdrawal symptoms.

 • Lack of concentration